Below is a list of frequently asked questions about our Affiliates, the Affiliate Membership process and what IAFP can do for your organization.

 For Affiliate meetings, IAFP provides current issues of its renowned journals and select promotional materials for distribution; a complimentary IAFP Membership certificate for auction or door prize; and a tabletop display or poster for exhibiting the IAFP resources.
-Our Executive Board Speaker Program assists you in affording quality speakers for your program.
+Our Executive Board Speaker Program and Expanded Speaker List assist you in affording quality speakers for your program.
 When you maintain regular communications with IAFP, our staff is able to advertise your meetings in our journal and online calendars, direct prospective members to your Affiliate Contact, and promote your organization through articles and photos in the Affiliate View quarterly.
-Additionally, Affiliate accomplishments are on prominent display at the IAFP Annual Meeting, which attracts nearly 3,000 attendees.
+Additionally, Affiliate accomplishments are on prominent display at the IAFP Annual Meeting, which attracts more than 3,500 attendees.

 How do I find or join an IAFP Affiliate?

-There are presently 51 IAFP Affiliates worldwide.
+There are presently 57 IAFP Affiliates worldwide.
 Start by selecting “Affiliate Web Sites” or “Affiliate Officers” to determine if an Affiliate organization exists in your area.
-Not all Affiliates utilize a Web site, but current contact information for all chapters is published on the Affiliate Officers list.
-You may also contact Susan Smith, Affiliate Staff Liaison, at firstname.lastname@example.org for assistance.
+Not all Affiliates utilize a website, but current contact information for all chapters is published on the Affiliate Officers list.
+You may also contact Susan Smith, Affiliate Staff Liaison, for assistance.

 How do I organize and establish an IAFP Affiliate?

 Sustaining an Affiliate is not as simple, since membership and commitments can change over time.
-To maintain the affiliation, Affiliate Officers are expected to honor obligations that include but are not limited to: having a minimum of five IAFP members in good standing in the Affiliate organization; holding a minimum of one meeting per year; sending a written report of Affiliate activities to IAFP; and providing representation at the annual IAFP Affiliate Council meeting.
+To maintain the affiliation, Affiliate Officers are expected to honor obligations that include but are not limited to: having a minimum of five IAFP members in good standing in the Affiliate organization; holding a minimum of one meeting per year; sending an electronic Annual Report of Affiliate activities to IAFP; and providing representation at the annual IAFP Affiliate Council Meeting.
 It should be the objective of each Affiliate to operate in support of its membership (food safety professionals) by providing up-to-date information on issues relating to food protection and safety, advancements in technologies, and methods and effective measures taken to advance the cause of a safe and suitable food supply worldwide.

 What is the financial relationship between IAFP and an IAFP Affiliate?